darenr/landing-template/README.md

 ## a nice landing page template for projects

-in index.html change all the XXX places
+Change all the XXX's in index.html